hybridauth/hybridauth/README.md

 ## Getting Started

-We highly recommend to download the latest realease from HybridAuth website at [http://hybridauth.sourceforge.net/download.html](http://hybridauth.sourceforge.net/download.html)
+We highly recommend to download and use the latest release from HybridAuth website at [http://hybridauth.sourceforge.net/download.html](http://hybridauth.sourceforge.net/download.html)

 You can find HybridAuth complete documentation